What gets a copywriter resume noticed

 Strong: “Wrote email campaigns for 3M+ subscriber list, improving click-through rate by 62% through persona-segmented copy and systematic A/B testing.”

 Organize by Copy Types, Tools & Platforms, and Strategy.
 Copywriter skills sections should emphasize the types of copy you write (brand, UX, email, landing page) alongside the platforms you use.
+Advertising portfolio programs (VCU Brandcenter, Miami Ad School, The Creative Circus) carry significant weight, and English, communications, and journalism degrees are common foundations.

 Hard skills: Headline writing, landing page optimization, email copywriting (Braze, Klaviyo, Iterable), UX writing, A/B testing, conversion rate optimization, brand voice development, script writing, SEO copywriting, creative brief interpretation, Figma (for copy annotation)